All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need to stay on GLP-1 medication long-term for PCOS benefits?

 PCOS is a chronic condition requiring long-term management.
 Most benefits of GLP-1 therapy gradually reverse after discontinuation, with weight regain and metabolic changes typically occurring within 3-6 months.
-However, some patients maintain improvements through sustained lifestyle changes initiated during treatment.
-Long-term use appears safe based on current data, but ongoing medical supervision is essential.
+But some patients maintain improvements through sustained lifestyle changes initiated during treatment.
+Long-term use appears safe based on current data, but ongoing medical supervision is important.

 How much do GLP-1 medications cost without insurance for PCOS?